Contrastive Novelty-Augmented Learning: Anticipating Outliers with Large Language Models: Problem Setting

-Though we deviate from prior work in reporting AUAC, to demonstrate that our method is still effective in OOD detection, we additionally compute the Area under the ROC curve (AUROC).
+Though we deviate from prior work and report AUAC, to demonstrate that \methodabbr{} is still effective at OOD detection, we also compute the Area under the ROC (AUROC).
 AUROC measures a model's ability to detect when a test example $x$ is of a novel class ($y \in \yood$).
 Higher is better: 50\% AUROC is random, and 100\% is perfect.

-\section{Method: \methodfull{}}
+\section{Method: \methodabbr{}}

 Here we describe \methodfull{}, a method for automatically improving OSSC.
 At a high level, we generate novel examples and then train our model to be \textit{less confident} on generated novel examples than closed-set examples.
 We first describe desiderata for useful novelty, then introduce a two-phased novel example generation method, Novelty Prompting, and finally introduce a contrastive confidence loss for classifier training.
 We illustrate the method in Figure~\ref{fig:full_method}.